internetarchive/dweb-mirror/README.md

   * `directory`  should point at where you want the cache to store files
     * Make sure this directory exists - TODO-MIRROR make it fail informatively if it does not exist.
     * (TODO-MULTI will be changed in future to handle multiple dirs)
-  * `archiveui/directory` should point at “dist” subdirectory of wherever dweb-archive is cloned, it will try a few locations and usually guesses correctly so you probably shouldnt change it.
+  * `archiveui/directory` you probably dont need to change this as it will usually guess right, but it points to the “dist” subdirectory of wherever dweb-archive is either cloned or installed by npm install.
   * `apps.crawl` includes a structure that lists what collections are to be installed.
 The default is to get the first 5 movies from the `prelinger` collection and the tiles.
 This is good for testing and can be deleted later.
     * TODO-DOCS document apps.crawl its complex !

-Note that the directories can include "~/" or "../"
+Note that directories specified in the config file can be written using with shell / unix conventions such as "~/" or "../".

 #### 5. Test crawling